IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 The Board is expected to maintain a Conflict of Interest policy for the IETF LLC.
 While the details are determined by the Board, at a minimum such policy is expected to include the following:

-* The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of this IETF LLC Board, though they may serve as a Director.
+* The IETF, ISOC Board, IAB, or IRTF chair cannot be chair of the IETF LLC Board, though they may serve as a Director.

 * A Director cannot be a paid consultant or employee of the IETF Executive Director or their sub-contractors, nor a paid consultant or employee of ISOC.